ICB-DCM/pyABC/doc/installation.rst

 Optional dependencies
 ---------------------

-pyABC has various optional dependencies, see `setup.cfg`.
+pyABC has various optional dependencies, see :repository:`pyproject.toml`.

 In particular, pyABC has optional interfaces to the :ref:`R <api_external_r>` and :ref:`Julia <api_external_julia>` languages, see the API documentation